junh1024/Reaper-Surround/README.md

 ---
 - EQ 16ch: please use the mcfx suite from http://www.matthiaskronlachner.com/?p=1910
 - Reverb 64ch:  please use fdnReverb from https://plugins.iem.at/
-- A GUI 5.1 panner & several 5.1 DRCs are available here http://sonic.supermaailma.net/plugins
+- Sonic Anomaly's other JSFX are available https://github.com/Sonic-Anomaly/Sonic-Anomaly-JSFX/tree/master/Plugins or in ReaPack

 Specialist & Utility
 ---